marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Routing.md

 ---

-Explain concepts of routing table, refer back to routing devices.

-Mention about inter and intra LAN, OSPF and BGP but only high level.

-Give examples of how devices are able to talk to each others thanks to the routing table (picture).
+The way machines talk to each others is via routing tables, and that is the router's responsibility.

+A routing table is like a map for routers to send traffic to and from.

+Picture with A to B with route table.

+Then show OSPF/BGP -> LAN/WAN.

+Show ping.